Food in Ireland

 “You must try some,” she said.
 “It’s grand!”

 Written By: Tina J. Gordon

 Tina is addicted to writing, travel, and food.
 Tina’s first trip to Italy inspired her to write her first novel, “Siena Summer.”
 Her second trip was the inspiration for her second novel “Grace in Milan,” which she worked on at a writer’s retreat called Il Chiostro.
 That trip was the inspiration for a screenplay entitled “The Contessa’s Vineyard.”
-She is currently working on a novel called “Hardscrabble Way.”
+She’s written a novel called “Hardscrabble Way.”